The style of fabric you pick for your wedding dress can say so much – will you go for sleek satin or classic lace?

 - Dupioni Dupioni, also known as Silk Douppioni or Silk Dupion, is the most popular silk blend used for wedding dresses that is sometimes referred to as raw silk.

-- Lace The history and craftsmanship of lace wedding dresses arguably adds a certain romance to the gowns it features on.
+- Lace The history and craftsmanship of premium lace arguably adds a certain romance to the gowns it features on.

 - Mikado Sophisticated Mikado wedding dresses are made from an expensive blend of silk and nylon, which offers a smooth finish that has a slight grain in the texture.